Semester of Service

 The Semester of Service Program is a leadership and service program that matches Ohio State undergraduate students with local nonprofit organizations.
 This experience provides students the opportunity to gain insight into the values and function of community service, while making a semester-long commitment to serve at a single agency.

 Applications for the fall Semester of Service Program are now closed.

 - Student participants must be able to serve at least one volunteer shift (3-5 hours) per week at their assigned nonprofit organization.
 (Students are welcome to volunteer more hours if they would like).

-- Students must be able to attend five Semester of Service workshops throughout the spring 2018 semester.
+- Students must be able to attend five Semester of Service workshops throughout the fall 2018 semester.

 Service Focus Areas

 On the application you will have the opportunity to preference service focus areas; youth development, environmental stewardship, access to healthy lifestyles, refugee & immigration services, and food insecurity.